gerardnico/bash-lib/docs/lib/bashlib-error.md

 With this library, you will be able to add an error handler See the function [set_trap](#errorset_trap) for a usage example

-Depends on stack to print the callstack shellcheck source=./bashlib-stack.sh

 ## Index

 * [error::handler](#errorhandler)